Why Data-Enabled TV is the Biggest Thing Since Programmatic Ads

-Nonetheless, that reality is changing fast, and there are a number of reasons why.
-For one, as many of you may already know, 2017 was the first year in history when digital ads beat TV in terms of media spend among marketers.
-As it happens, eMarketer predicted exactly this back in 2016.
+Nevertheless, this reality is undergoing a rapid metamorphosis, for several reasons.
+First, as many of you know, 2017 was the first year in history that digital advertising beat TV in terms of media spend by marketers.
+In fact, that's exactly what eMarketer predicted back in 2016.

 But keep in mind, the numbers above can be deceiving without proper context and a more comprehensive analysis.
 Any digital marketer who expects to see clients start moving dollars from TV spots to 300×250 desktop banners has another thing coming.
 As you are about to see, this is far from the case.